Women, Infants and Children Program (WIC)

 - Breastfeeding education and assistance through consultations with a lactation consultant

-- Vouchers for the purchase of supplemental healthy foods.
+- An e-WIC card for the purchase of supplemental healthy foods.
 Infant formula supplements are also provided for babies who are formula fed.

 - Referrals for health care and other social services